Colstrip, Montana

+the most particulate matter polluting plants in the US.

 History

+20th century

 Colstrip was established by the Northern Pacific Railway in 1924 as a company town to provide coal for their steam locomotives.
-The mining at Rosebud Mine two miles south of the town is open pit strip mining, where draglines remove soil above the layer of bituminous coal from the Fort Union Formation.
+The mining at Rosebud Mine, two miles south of the town, is open pit strip mining, where draglines remove soil above the layer of bituminous coal from the Fort Union Formation.

 During The Second World War, the Colstrip mine was identified as strategically important because it supplied coal for the Northern Pacific Railway steam locomotives hauling military equipment for the war effort.
 The mine was guarded from sabotage, and the employees were not allowed to quit their jobs.

 In 1958, the railroad switched to using diesel locomotives and the Colstrip mine was shut down.

-In 1959, Montana Power Company purchased the rights to the mine and the town, and resumed mining operations in the 1970s with plans to build coal-fired electrical plants.
+In 1959, Montana Power Company purchased the rights to the mine and the town.
+It and resumed mining operations in the 1970s, with plans to build coal-fired electrical plants.
+The Rosebud Mine opened in 1968.

 The power plants were built in the 1970s and 1980s by a collection of contractors including Bechtel.
 During this construction period, Colstrip was a boomtown, with a large increase in population.
 Plants 1 and 2 became operational in 1975 and 1976, and plants 3 and 4 became operational in 1984 and 1986.

-In 1974, construction of Colstrip's 150 acre Castle Rock Lake (formerly named surge pond) was completed.
+In 1974, construction of Colstrip's 150 acre Castle Rock Lake (formerly called a surge pond) was completed.

 The Colstrip plants produce electricity from coal using steam.
 The water for the steam is pumped in an underground pipe 30 mi from the Yellowstone River and stored in the lake.
-The lake is stocked with fish and the home for a wide variety of wildlife.
+The lake is stocked with fish and is the home for a wide variety of wildlife.

-In 1990, the Colstrip Energy Limited Project started commercial operations.
+In 1990, the Colstrip Energy Limited Project began commercial operations.
 Located six miles (10 km) north of Colstrip, this experimental electricity production facility is owned by Rosebud Energy Corp., a partnership that at one point included Enron.
 The plant uses high sulfur waste coal from the Rosebud Coal Mine's topmost one foot layer of coal.